KaioSantos32/Cybersecurity-Portfolio/Google Cybersecurity Professional/SQL and Linux/02 Adding user and manage files ownership.md

 **Deleting user**:

-With the command `userdel` we can delete the user easily, but attention with the output because when a user is created it's also create a group with the same name, so when deleting the user it's also necessary to delete it's group.
+With the command `userdel` we can delete the user easily, but attention with the output because when a user is created it's also create a group with the same name, so when deleting the user it's also necessary to delete it's group with the command `groupdel`.

 ![Deleting user and it's group](images/07_deleting_user_and_group.png)